9. Wearables¶

 The spiral speaker 1 was created using Inkscspae and laser cut our of adhesive backed copper tape on Xtool vinyl cutter.

-Unfortunatley we were not able to get the speakers to work.
-We tried a variety of codes, transistors, and magnets.
+Unfortunatley we were never able to get the speakers to work and there was not time to address the issue in our weekly check in.
 Below are video links to our tests:

 Haptic Actuator¶